John M. Barry: Policymaking

 Two of his books involved him directly in policy-making.
 From January 2007 until October 16, 2013, he was a member of the Southeast Louisiana Flood Protection Authority - East (SLFPAE), the levee board responsible for protecting the New Orleans metro area on the east bank of the Mississippi River.
 He has advised the private sector and local, state, national, and international government officials about preparing for another influenza pandemic.
 He has also both advised officials and taken a direct role in preparing for water-related disasters.
 A resident of New Orleans, after Hurricane Katrina he was also named to both the Southeast Louisiana Flood Protection Authority (SLFPA), which is the levee board overseeing several separate levee districts in the New Orleans area, and the state's Coastal Protection and Restoration Authority, which is responsible for hurricane protection for the entire state.

 Recognizing that protecting New Orleans from storm surge required restoring much of coastal Louisiana, which had once served as a buffer between the city and the ocean and 2,000 square miles of which had disappeared, he proposed to the levee board that it file a lawsuit against oils companies responsible for a significant amount of the damage.
-His colleagues agreed and on July 24, 2013, SLFPAE filed a lawsuit against Exxon Mobil, BP, Shell, Chevron and 94 other oil, gas, and pipeline companies for their role in damage to Louisiana's coast.
+His colleagues agreed and on July 24, 2013, SLFPAE filed a lawsuit against ExxonMobil, BP, Shell, Chevron and 94 other oil, gas, and pipeline companies for their role in damage to Louisiana's coast.
 Barry was the chief architect of this suit, and was the authority's spokesperson on it.
 Governor Bobby Jindal immediately demanded SLFPAE withdraw the lawsuit.
 The board was created after Hurricane Katrina by a constitutional amendment, and its members—unlike members of other levee boards in the state—cannot be removed by the governor without cause.
 However, when Barry's term on the board expired, Jindal did not reappoint him.
 The board continues to support the suit, and Barry continues to argue for it, speaking at Rotary Clubs and similar groups throughout Louisiana to generate political support.
 Nonetheless, in June 2014 the state legislature passed a bill attempting to retroactively kill the lawsuit.
 Despite a veto urged by Attorney General Buddy Caldwell and 116 law school professors who warned that the bill undermined some of the state's claims against BP for the 2010 spill—and the opinion that the bill did not even kill the lawsuit—Jindal signed the bill, which became Act 544.
 In August 2014, attorneys for the board filed a motion seeking a partial summary judgment arguing that Act 544 does not apply to the flood authority and that the law is unconstitutional.
 A state court ruled that flood authority lawyers were correct on both counts; in a separate action, a federal district court dismissed the case.
 Both lower court rulings are now on appeal, one in the state Supreme Court and one at the federal Fifth Circuit Court of Appeal.